 Growing Incrediball hydrangea shrubs in the garden

-Incrediball Hydrangeas are among the most low-maintenance and cold-hardy hydrangea varieties with white mophead-type flowers.
+Incrediball hydrangeas are among the most low-maintenance and cold-hardy hydrangea varieties with white mophead-type flowers.
 Incrediball can be grown in Zones 3-9.
 These hardy shrubs can survive temperatures well below freezing, overwintering in temperatures down to -30°F ( -34.4°C)!

-In terms of maintenance, all that Incrediball Hydrangea plants really require is early spring pruning followed by frequent watering throughout the growing season.
+In terms of maintenance, all Incrediball Hydrangea plants require is early spring pruning followed by frequent watering throughout the growing season.
 They can of course be fed with organic fertilizer and otherwise fussed over, but they are among the easiest hydrangeas to grow.
 And for minimal effort, you get mophead-type blooms without having to protect the shrub from the winter cold.

 The Incrediball Hydrangea shrub has dark green foliage and large creamy-white rounded blooms.
-The flowers are a light green as they first open (similar to LimeLight Hydrangea and Little Lime Hydrangea).
+The flowers are a light green as they first open (similar to LimeLight and Little Lime).
 The flowers then turn white for several weeks before they start to fade in the fall.
 Flowers turn brown after a hard freeze or frost.
 Smooth hydrangeas like Incrediball do not change the color of their flowers with different soil pH adjustments.

 Hydrangea flowers for cold climates

-Another feature of the Incrediball Hydrangea is that it flowers on new wood.
+Another feature of the Incrediball hydrangea is that it flowers on new wood.
 Some hydrangeas flower on old wood while others bloom on wood grown earlier in the same year.
 Hydrangeas that flower on old wood actually grow their flower buds at the end of the summer and these buds stay on the plant during wintertime in preparation for next year.

 In some climates, however, the cold weather can do away with an entire hydrangea stem during wintertime…resulting in no flowers the next summer!
 It’s such a shame when that happens.
 Because Incrediball flowers on new wood, buds grow in the same year that they bloom.
 This makes smooth hydrangeas like Incrediball much more reliable to flower than bigleaf hydrangea (Hydrangea macrophylla) in colder zones.